September 21 ,2018

 Wired or Wireless?

-In the past, most security experts would have recommended wired systems over those that operate wirelessly.
+In the past, most safety experts would have recommended wired systems over those that operate wirelessly.
 The early wireless devices could be unreliable, and the range wasn’t that good.
 In addition to that, they could be vulnerable to outside attack.
 For today’s consumer, the answer isn’t as straightforward.
 Advances in wireless technology and encryption have solved the problems of range, reliability and the potential for outside attack.

 A great example of this is the Powerseries Neo security system.
 It offers all the reliability of a hardwired system but it uses wireless devices.
-With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal security.
+With its PowerG connectivity, it has a wireless range of more than a mile and it uses 128-bit encryption to maintain signal protection.
 If you are looking for a wireless system that is reliable and easy to use, there are few that can match the capabilities of the Neo.

 Another nice camera feature is the SkyBell WiFi Doorbell.
 This doorbell comes equipped with an HD camera and a speaker and microphone.
 With this piece of equipment, you can see who is at your door from your phone or tablet, and you can even talk to them.
 You can also check the app when you are away from home, and if you have smart locks installed, you can unlock the door right from your phone.

 As an example, the above-mentioned Helix panel can support up to 96 zones.
 That should be enough for most small to medium size structures.
 You also have panels like the IQ Panel 2 from Qolsys.
-It is one of the most advanced security panels currently available and it can support up to 128 wireless zones.
+It is one of the most advanced safety panels currently available and it can support up to 128 wireless zones.

 Cornerstone Protection offers a variety of options for alarm system communication.
 With the Helix, you have communication options like Wi-Fi, Ethernet and cellular.
 We also have the DSC Powerseries Neo, which can communicate through landline, home internet and cellular.

-Do I want home automation features as well?
+Do I want Home Automation Features as well?